 Trailing 3-0 in the third quarter, Ferragamo went to work.
 Starting at the Nebraska 25, Ferragamo hit end Chuck Malito on three passes of a seven-play drive, the final pass being a 34 yard touchdown.

 Oklahoma State came right back behind Terry Miller to go ahead 10-7.

-Again it was Ferragamo, hitting four of four passes and rushing for 11 yards on Nebraska’s next possession, that led the Huskers to a final score, a six-yard pass to Ken Spaeth.
+Again it was Ferragamo — hitting four of four passes and rushing for 11 yards on Nebraska’s next possession — who led the Huskers to a final score, a six-yard pass to Ken Spaeth.

 It was touch and go the rest of the way, but Nebraska held on for a 14-10 win.